dreamportdev/Osdev-Notes/04_Scheduling/04_Locks.md

 * It doesn't guarantee the order of the processes requiring access to it.
 So if processes A, B and C require access to the shared resource, they are not guaranteed to be granted the lock in the same order, and in some scenario this could be a problem
 * It also doesn't prevent a _deadlock_ to happen.
 A _deadlock_ is a scenario where there are two or more processes that are waiting to acquire a shared resource that is hold by the other one.
 For example if A is holding resource X and needs to acquire a lock on Y, while B is holding a lock on Y and needs to acquire a lock on X, if not handled correctly we will have A and B stuck in the acquire loop forever.

 Solution to the problems above (and others that can arise) is a research area and out of scope of this guide, but is good to know that there are many algorithms available that are target to solve or mitigate these issues, and could be a good idea to add few of them to our kernel.

+Spin locks are not the only type of locks available, there are other algorithms that can be implemented that have different purpsoes, like semaphores, that can be used system wide by different processes, or locks that doesn't use busy wait (so if the resource is busy they will just go to sleep again).